Expat Insurance Guide Spain (2026) — Insurance for Expats in Spain

 Life insurance is optional but strongly recommended for residents with dependents.

-For coverage types, costs and expat-specific considerations, see Life Insurance in Spain for Expats.
+For coverage types, costs and expat-specific considerations, see:

 Funeral insurance is widely used in Spain and covers: